-It is that time of the year again where the summer holidays are fast approaching and parents will begin to spend more time with their children.
+It is that time of the year again when the summer holidays are fast approaching and parents will begin to spend more time with their children.
 To ensure that you do not have any problems or difficulties spending time with your children my top five tips should hopefully help and avoid losing another summer holiday by not seeing your children.

 This is often one of the biggest hurdles for parties who are separated to overcome.
-Even if you cannot speak to each other it is important that you communicate in some way, shape or form such as e-mails or texts.
+Even if you cannot speak to each other it is important that you communicate in some way, shape or form such as through e-mails or texts.
 If you have difficulties communicating with your ex, then keep it to a minimum and just simply deal with important issues regarding the children.

 Keep to what you have agreed.
 There is nothing worse than a parent not turning up or cutting the time with their children short.
 It brings into question their commitment.